Show All Answers

 Town resources are equipped with resources and implemented protocols to continue to respond to emergency calls.
 Action plans are in place to care for all staff.

-At the March 23 meeting, Town Council approved the waiver of penalties on late utility payments for a period of four months.
-This is effective starting March 24 through to July 24, meaning no penalties should be applied to unpaid March, April, May or June bills.
+At the March 23 meeting, Town Council approved the waiver of penalties on late utility payments for a period of four months (March-July), meaning no penalties were applied to unpaid March, April, May or June bills.

-Town Council also approved an adjustment to residential water consumption thresholds at the April 14 meeting, to mitigate against anticipated increases to residential water consumption.
+Town Council also approved a temporary adjustment to residential water consumption thresholds at the April 14 meeting, to mitigate against anticipated increases to residential water consumption.
 More: https://www.cochrane.ca/CivicAlerts.aspx?AID=583

 At the moment, billing and payment due dates continue as usual.
 Payments can be made online, at your bank, or by dropping off a cheque with your remittance stub in the drop box outside the main doors of the RancheHouse.
 We know these are uncertain times; we are working to keep residents and businesses supported and safe as the situation evolves.
-Please stay tuned for regular updates as we work through this pandemic together.
 The federal government is putting financial supports in place to assist workers and businesses impacted by COVID-19: www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/canadas-reponse/government-canada-takes-action-covid-19.html.
 The Town is monitoring federal and provincial financial aid programs, the details of which are not yet known, and will be using them to help guide municipal initiatives in support of our residents and businesses.